This is my kitchen junk drawer: A constant mess and collection of random items accumulated over weeks — maybe even years.

 But, what makes me MOST embarrassed is my neglect for the things that mattered the most.
 I found sonogram pictures and my daughter's classwork among the junk.

-After watching a few episodes of Marie Kondo's new Netflix reality show "Tidying Up," I realized that my kitchen drawer desperately needed an overhaul.
-But, before grabbing the garbage bag to de-junk, I turned to my local decluttering Consultant Laurie Lindemann from Declutter Pronto for help.
+After watching a few episodes of Marie Kondo's Netflix reality show "Tidying Up," I realized that my kitchen drawer desperately needed an overhaul.
+But, before grabbing the garbage bag to de-junk, I turned to my local decluttering consultant Laurie Lindemann from Declutter Pronto for help.

 Laurie says junk drawers are often frustrating to deal with.
 The good news?
-The space can be easily transformed into something more useful.
+The space can be easily transformed into something more useful with some junk drawer magic.

 I re-purposed an old one I had lying around, but Amazon has plenty of options.
 This one looks just like the one I used:

-If you're looking for a cheaper option, this bestselling utensil tray by Madesmart should also do the trick.
+If you're looking for a cheaper option for your junk drawer organization, this best-selling utensil tray by Madesmart should also do the trick.

 It's also a good idea to get some disinfecting wipes.
 I'm partial to Clorox, but any brand should do the trick.